cowball0905/CS3343UNO/README.md

 ### Eclipse Setup
 If you prefer Eclipse: import `Source/CS3343UNO` as a Java project (set `src/` as source folder) and use the Runnable JAR exporter to create a JAR.

+1. Create a new project (please do not create module info)
+2. Right click the project and select "Import"
+3. Select from file system
+4. Select "Source/CS3343UNO"
+5. Enjoy the Project!

 ### Alternative Setup
 You can also extract the Source Code folder from `Source/` for standalone development.